 that is created automatically with each project and has default

 By creating firewall rules, you can restrict all traffic on a given set of ports to specific source IP addresses.
-You should follow the minimum privilege model to restrict access to the specific IP addresses, protocols, and ports that need access.
-For example, you should always set up a bastion host and allow SSH into your SAP NetWeaver system only from that host.
+Follow the minimum privilege model in order to restrict access to the specific IP addresses, protocols, and ports that need access.
+For example, always set up a bastion host and allow SSH into your SAP NetWeaver system only from that host.

 - Which team members can access and work with resources.